-3.8 Transmitter transient response
+A3-3.8 Transmitter transient response

-The time taken to switch from transmit to receive conditions, and receive to transmit conditions, should not exceed the transmit ramp up and ramp down (see § 1.2.3.1, Annex 2).
+The time taken to switch from transmit to receive conditions, and receive to transmit conditions, should not exceed the transmit ramp up and ramp down (see § A2-1.2.3.1).
 It should be possible to receive a message from the slot directly after or before own transmission.

 The equipment should not be able to transmit during channel switching operation.